 IBS can also involve many other symptoms.
 These are described after we address the four primary symptoms.

-But when they don’t find any of them (i.e. appendicitis, gallstones, cancer, etc.) then they end up unable to help you, and you end up with no answers.
+But when they don’t find any of them (i.e. appendicitis, gallstones, pancreatitis, C. difficile, cancer, etc.) then they end up unable to help you, and you end up with no answers.
 This is why you need an IBS specialist, a doctor who is an expert in IBS.
 All we do at the IBS Treatment Center is diagnose and solve digestive problems that have fallen through the cracks.

 The Four Primary Symptoms of IBS

 Diarrhea, which may be called IBS-D, is often thought to be the classic component of IBS, but less than half of people with IBS have diarrhea.
 Although it can be urgent and explosive, diarrhea comes in many other forms.
 Stools can be regular but very loose and watery, mushy, or soft and crumbly and fall apart.
 Surprisingly, some IBS patients alternate between diarrhea and constipation, sometimes referred to as mixed IBS, or IBS-M. Whether or not you think of your diarrhea as problematic, it’s a serious sign that you aren’t digesting properly and therefore not absorbing nutrients properly.
 This affects the health of your entire body.
 There is always a solution for diarrhea, and we’re here to help you find it!
 Contact us online.
 Read some of our patient success stories here.

-Optimally, you should have at least one unremarkable bowel movement each day.
+Optimally, you should have at least one unremarkable bowel movement (BM) each day.
 That’s normal.
 But if your BMs are less frequent than once a day then you have constipation, which may be called IBS-C. You also have constipation if your BMs are very dry and hard, or made of small pellets, or difficult to pass, or incomplete (meaning it takes several tries before you feel done), even if you have a bm every day.
 And if you must take extra dietary fiber or consistently use some other product to avoid any of these outcomes, you have constipation.
 The IBS Treatment Center takes solving constipation seriously because it’s so important to your overall health!
 Get in touch with us for help with your constipation.

-Many, but certainly not all IBS patients experience abdominal pain or abdominal discomfort, and some experience only abdominal pain, without diarrhea, constipation, gas or bloating.
+Many, but certainly not all IBS patients experience abdominal pain or abdominal discomfort (stomach aches), and some experience only abdominal pain, without diarrhea, constipation, gas or bloating.

 Bloating is a common symptom in IBS patients (see American Journal of Gastroenterology), though not all IBS patients have bloating.
 Bloating is usually fairly obvious to the sufferer, and it can range from mild to looking like you’re pregnant or feeling like you have a basketball under your shirt.
 It can fluctuate throughout the day, and often your clothes won’t fit well.
 Bloating may or may not be accompanied with gas or abdominal discomfort.
 Regardless, it’s a sign that you aren’t digesting well, and we can help you.

 Excessive or particularly odorous gas is not normal.
 Gas can be the sole symptom of someone suffering with IBS, and it may or may not be accompanied with bloating.
 Gas is possibly the most embarrassing IBS symptom because it so difficult to disguise.
 Having problems with gas or flatulence is a clear sign that you have IBS and that you aren’t digestive your food well.